mayerrobert/jmurmel/lambda/README.md

 ## Standalone use

     $ java -jar lambdaj-1.0-SNAPSHOT.jar
-    Enter a Lisp expression:
+    Enter a Murmel form or :command (or enter :h for command help or :q to exit):
     LambdaJ>

-The command above will wait for you to enter an expression, interpret it and print it's result.
+The command above will wait for you to enter an S-expression, interpret it and print it's result.

     C:\> echo (write (quote Hello,\ World!))| java -jar lambdaj-1.0-SNAPSHOT.jar Hello, World!